 - Running inventory – every item from the stock is requisitioned and noted down on the inventory sheet before hitting the production line.
 At the end of the day, those requisitions are tallied and taken out of the beginning inventory.
 If the end-of-day count for a particular item is below the par level, that item is added to the next order list.

-- Digital inventory – restaurant management software, such as Apicbase, keeps track of inventory levels automatically.
+- Digital inventory – restaurant inventory management software, such as Apicbase, keeps track of inventory levels automatically.
 Sales, production, and internal transfers deplete the inventory based on recipe spec sheets.
 Once items fall under par levels, the system creates an order form, and you can review and approve it.

 Both methods are valid and produce great results when used correctly.